 Installing Cerify as a Media Test Unit.
-Follow the steps described in Run Cerify Installer (see page 16) and Installing Cerify (see page 15) to install Cerify as a Media Test Unit.
+Follow the steps described in Run Cerify Installer (see page 18) and Installing Cerify (see page 17) to install Cerify as a Media Test Unit.
 During the installation, a dialog box appears with the list of installation options.

-To continue with an Media Test Unit installation, select Media Test Unit in the installation options dialog box.
-Sometime during the installation, a dialog box appears where you must:
+To continue with the Media Test Unit installation for a normal Enterprise cluster, select Media Test Unit under the "Enterprise Cluster" option in the installation options dialog box.